jessepav/lacygoill-wiki-backup/shell/bash.md

        escape a newline, if necessary.

        After all of the possible completions are generated, any filter specified with the -X option  is  applied  to the  list.
-The  filter is a pattern as used for pathname expansion; a & in the pattern is replaced with the text of the word being completed.
+The  filter is a pattern as used for pathname expansion; a & in the pattern is replaced by the text of the word being completed.
 A literal & may be escaped with a  backslash;  the  backslash  is  removed before attempting a match.
 Any completion that matches the pattern will be removed from the list.
 A leading ! negates the pattern; in this case any completion not matching the pattern will be removed.
 If the  nocase‐